compbiocore/Workflows_on_OSCAR/README.md

 A number of updates are forthcoming in order to make future iterations of this tool more user-friendly.
 Specifically, we hope to do the following:

   - Allow users to easily specify where they want slurm and pipeline outputs to go via user prompts during installation process
-  - Allow for Nextflow to submit jobs to gpu nodes for some tasks
+  - Allow for Nextflow to submit jobs to gpu nodes for tasks that require it
   - Expand the tool so users do not have to edit the template scripts to run Nextflow and Snakemake pipelines
   - Possibly develop GUI and include this software on Brown's Open OnDemand web portal